Fargys/Great-Keksby/README.md

 # GreatKeksby
-Education project from HTML Academy
-Layout of the main page of the cite
+Education project from HTML Academy.
+Layout of the main page of the cite.